MabelQi/PEFT4CSD/README.md

 # A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection

-Replication package for our paper, "A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning for Code Smell Detection," submitted to TOSEM.
+Replication package for our paper, "A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection", submitted to TOSEM.
 In this README, we provide comprehensive instructions on setting up the repository and running the experiments presented in our paper.
 The code is designed to be easily adapted for further exploration of parameter-efficient fine-tuning methods applied to Large Language Models (LLMs) for other classification tasks.

 ## Directory Structure of the Repo